jorgerivero3/project-0/README.md

-# project-0-
+# LaigsCrist

+Website where users can list items for sale.
+Users can browse the postings that other users make.
-Project for Elements of SWE class.
+Project for SWE class.